isabelfletcher/vectors_landuse/README.md

 The analysis workflow is as follows:

+- Creation of mosquito abundance and species richness dataframes from raw data
 - Model selection procedure for selecting the best random effects structure for models of mosquito abundance and species richness
 - Running of selected models
 - Extracting percentage forest loss in last five years for primary and secondary vegetation sites